Why is the British electorate so volatile?

 One explanation that has been put forward for the increasing level of vote-switching occurring across advanced democracies is that a greater proportion of the electorate is “cross-pressured.”
 Cross-pressured voters have socio-demographic characteristics or issue preferences that push in different directions.
 For instance, they are aligned with one party on economic issues and another on cultural issues.
 Since no party aligns with their preferences on all issues dimensions, they are less likely than “ideologically consistent” voters to remain loyal to one party.

 In recent elections, Red Wall voters – culturally conservative, working-class voters in the North and Midlands – have been the most closely analyzed group of cross-pressured voters.
-Their large-scale defection to the Conservatives in 2019 was central to the Tory's 2019 victory.
-In 2024, however, Labour managed to win 37 of the 38 Red Wall seats.
+Their large-scale defection to the Conservatives in 2019 was central to their 2019 victory.
+In 2024, however, Labour managed to win 37 of the 38 red wall seats.
 Another electorally pivotal group of cross-pressured voters are fiscally conservative, socially liberal voters in the South.
 These voters traditionally supported the Conservatives but have become increasingly alienated by the party’s right-wing stance on cultural issues.

 Left-authoritarians have more progressive economic attitudes and culturally conservative views, while right-libertarians have conservative economic views and are progressive on cultural issues.
 Right-authoritarians are conservative on both economic and cultural issues, while left-libertarians have progressive economic and cultural preferences.

 The evidence that cross-pressured voters are less likely to vote than other groups is mixed.
-At sixty-two percent, the turnout rate among “left-authoritarians” was the lowest among the four voter categories, but it was almost identical to the level for right-authoritarians (63%).
-Among the other cross-pressured voters – right-libertarians – the turnout rate (71%) was substantially higher than the overall average but still considerably lower than left-libertarians (78%).
+At 62 per cent, the turnout rate among “left-authoritarians” was the lowest among the four voter categories, but it was almost identical to the level for right-authoritarians (63 per cent).
+Among the other cross-pressured voters – right-libertarians – the turnout rate (71 per cent) was substantially higher than the overall average but still considerably lower than left-libertarians (78 per cent).
 An interesting development to watch is whether turnout in 2024 among left-authoritarians was higher, given the popularity of Reform, which some culturally conservative voters think of as being to the left of Tories on economic issues.

 If cross-pressured voters are responsible for the increased electoral volatility, they should be more likely to switch parties from one election to the next than “ideologically consistent” voters.
 In Figure 2, the proportion of each voter group that voted for different parties in successive elections is shown.
 For 2024, the stated vote intention from the February-May 2024 wave of the BES panel was used.